One Less Bell to Answer: Background

 Burt Bacharach and Hal David disagree on the origin of "One Less Bell to Answer".
 Bacharach told Paul Zollo, the author of Songwriters on Songwriting, that the song was inspired by an incident that occurred with his then-girlfriend, actress Angie Dickinson.
 "That was kind of a freak that it happened.
 The title was born from working on 'What's New Pussycat', and Angie Dickinson was living with me in London.
 A doorbell rang, and I think she made the comment, 'One less bell to answer, when I get out of here.'
 It was pretty intense, and it bothered her.
 We weren't married yet but we were living together.
 I think Hal heard her say, 'One less bell to answer'.
 He thought, that's a good song title and we wrote it."

 In the liner notes of Bacharach's "The Look of Love" box set, Hal David described a different inspiration for the song: "Burt and I were in London working on a project, and I was invited to a dinner party.
 The hostess said to me, 'When you arrive, don't ring the bell, just come in.
 It'll make one less bell for me to answer.'
 I was wise enough to know it was a good title!"

 Personnel

+The powerful, emotionally charged vocals are by the 5th Dimension's lead vocalist, Marilyn McCoo.

 According to the AFM contract sheets, the following musicians played on the track.